 FIRST RELATIONSHIPS

-Promoting the emotional health of Hawaii’s youngest.
+Promoting the emotional health of Hawaiʻi’s youngest.

-In Hawai‘i the early years are celebrated and revered, first relationships are nurtured, and infant and early childhood mental health is everyone’s kuleana.
+In Hawai‘i the early years are celebrated and revered, first relationships are nurtured, and infant and early childhood mentalhealth is everyone’s kuleana.

 OUR VALUES

-We promote the social and emotional health of Hawaii’s youngest by building commitment and capacity to foster nurturing relationships, through partnerships, public education, professional training and advocacy.
+We promote the social and emotional health of Hawaiʻi’s youngest by building commitment and capacity to foster nurturing relationships, through partnerships, public education, professional training and advocacy.

 Why is Infant Mental Health So Important?